openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/install.rst

 example, you want to test the latest features of the master branch or customize the plugin.

 .. note:: Running a Fuel plugin that you built yourself is at your own risk and will not be supported.

-To install the StackLight Infrastructure Alerting Plugin from source, you first need to prepare an environment to build the RPM file.
-The recommended approach is to build the RPM file directly onto the Fuel Master node so that you will not have to copy that file later on.
+To install the StackLight Infrastructure Alerting Plugin from source, first prepare an environment to build the RPM file.
+The recommended approach is to build the RPM file directly onto the Fuel Master node, so that you will not have to copy that file later on.

-**To prepare an environment:**
+**To prepare an environment and build the plugin:**

 #.
 Install the standard Linux development tools: